jrp244/byu-cs324/hw-openmp/README.md

 # Submission

+In comments at the top of `mandelbrot.c`, please include:
+ - the compute times for running your program with 1, 2, 4, 8, 16, and 32
+   cores.
-In comments at the top of `mandelbrot.c`, please include the answers to the questions from Part 4.
+ - the answers to the questions from Part 4.

 Upload `mandelbrot.c` to the assignment page on LearningSuite.